dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/OIDC/README.md

 ```
 ------------------------------------------

-In this demonstration, we will implement OIDC using Keycloak as the OpenID Identity Provider which is further connected to our kube-apiserver followed by setting up an RBAC rule to allow permissions to specific users categorized under the namespace to perform the requested actions.
+In this demonstration, we will implement OIDC using Google as the OpenID Identity Provider which is further connected to our kube-apiserver followed by setting up an RBAC rule to allow permissions to specific users categorized under the namespace to perform the requested actions.

 ### 1. Setup Identity Provider(IdP):